Speak to an Advisor 7 days, 8am - 10pm

 If you’re unsure whether your lender permits lump sum payments, our team can help you check your mortgage terms and explore whether overpaying is the right choice for you.

 Yes, most lenders require you to notify them before making a lump sum payment.
-This ensures the payment is processed correctly and applied in the way that best suits your mortgage.
+This ensures the payment is processed correctly and applied in the way that suits your mortgage.

 Some lenders may also have specific processes or forms to complete before accepting an overpayment.